chadg1980/chatbot_answer_selector/README.md

 # Chatbot Answer Selector README

 This tool will be opened from a link in Slack.
-It will receive a Query as a query string parameter. `?question=what%20is%20&memberid=14294` `question` `string`
+The Chatbot answer selector will receive a Query as a query string parameter. `?question=what%20is%20yoga&memberid=14294` `question` `string`
 `memberid` `number`
 and a member ID